Designer Screen Layout

 Shared Resource

+The list of shared resources that can be used in projects is displayed here.
 After distributing frequently used files or text strings to the Orchestrator server, you can allow all users to use them in their projects.
 Shared resources are shared across users within the same tenant, and are created, edited, and managed by administrators on the Admin Portal.
+Normal users can import shared resources on Designer to use them.
+However, shared resources can be imported only when you are logged in on Designer because access to the Orchestrator server is required to use them.

 While logged in to the server, you can click Click here to add new item to display the list of shared resources as shown below.
 You can select a shared resource from the list and import it.